Chambers UK 2016

-Chambers & Partners 2013
+Chambers and Partners 2013

-Chambers & Partners 2009
+Chambers and Partners 2009

-Chambers & Partners 2008
+Chambers and Partners 2008

 Ian has been involved with race relations and immigration law since the days of opposition to the Commonwealth Immigrants Act 1962.
 He was a member of a small group of Society of Labour Lawyers and of the Campaign Against Racial Discrimination (CARD) legal group in the 1960s, which helped draft proposals for race relations law in the United Kingdom.

-is now in its 8th edition [updated 2010] and is the standard textbook used by immigration practitioners, immigration officials, Adjudicators and Judges.
+is now in its 9th edition and is the standard textbook used by immigration practitioners, immigration officials, Adjudicators and Judges.

 His immigration practice continues to cover the whole field of immigration law, both court work and advice.
 Ian has been instructed in many of the well-known anti-deportation campaign cases and has been counsel, both as junior and as silk, in numerous reported immigration cases from Immigration Appeal Tribunal level up to the House of Lords, and has been to Strasbourg and to the European Court in Luxembourg.

 Inquests / race relations